CoryKoehler/romannumeralkata/README.txt

 		9:30am:
 			Getting back into this had to review what I had already...going to add test for the conversion handler, romanToArabicConverter and implement logic for that.
 			After having good code coverage and working product will switch over to api implementation so I can call from the website.
 Not sure on how I am going to switch over implementations yet
+		11:50am:
+			getting back to this again after lunch. decided to get away from enum and just map the basic digits for romantoarabic implementation. just loops through each character of the roman numeral string and see if the number associated via the dictionary with the numeral should be added or subtracted for the total.